-The standards of construction and maintenance, as outlined in this Plan, have been determined on the basis of a risk assessment undertaken generally in accordance with the principles of the International Standard ISO31000 - 2009.
+The standards of construction and maintenance, as outlined in the RMP, have been determined on the basis of a risk assessment undertaken generally in accordance with the principles of the International Standard ISO31000 - 2018: Risk Management - Guidelines.
 This standard is reflected in the City of Monash's Risk and Opportunity Management Framework.